-For the record, I do not endorse astrology, horoscopes, and anything associated with these demonic practices.
+For the record, I do not endorse astrology, horoscopes, or anything associated with these demonic practices.
 (Revelation 21:8)

 “The Bible condemns astrology (Leviticus 19:26; Deuteronomy 18:10; Isaiah 8:19), yet God blessed the wise men (Magi) and seemed to even guide them with the stars to show the birthplace of Christ.
-First, astrology is a belief that the study of the arrangement and movement of the stars can foretell events whether they be good or bad.
+First, astrology is a belief system that the study of the arrangement and movement of the stars can foretell events, whether they be good or bad.
 Second, the star (singular) in the biblical story was to announce the birth of Christ, not to foretell it.
 God gave the star to the Magi to let them know that the Christ child had already been born (Matt.
 2:16).
 Third, there are other instances in the Bible in which the stars and planets are used by God to reveal his desires.
 The stars declare God’s glory (Psalms 19:1-6); creation reveals his existence (Rom.
 1:18-20) and will be affected at the return of Christ (Matthew 24:29-30).
 So the star guiding the Magi was not used to predict, but to proclaim the birth of Christ.”
 (47)

 God said, “Let there be lights in the expanse of the sky to separate the day from the night, and let them be signs to indicate seasons and days and years, (Genesis 1:14 NET)

 By the Lord’s decree the heavens were made; by a mere word from his mouth all the stars in the sky were created.
 (Psalm 33:6 NET)

 He counts the number of the stars; he names all of them.
 (Psalm 147:4 NET)